There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 The Fjording / The Puffin’s Roost

-Now don’t let these fancy gift shop names confuse you – these two shops are connected and basically are one in the same.
+Now don’t let these fancy gift shop names confuse you – these two shops are connected and basically are one-in-the-same.

 More specifically, The Fjording is the shop you’ll find directly after exiting Frozen Ever After, and The Puffin’s Roost follows after that.